CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### The Scripts

-The scripts are *.BAT files for Windows operating systems
+The scripts are *.BAT files for Windows operating systems.

 The Datamart scripts are based on an ETL (Extract-Transform-Load) approach:
 * __Extraction__ is using the REST API to export data as CSV content to allow easy data processing (there are dedicated Web Services to extract data; these services extract data using a stream to avoid memory consumption on Web Server).